 Single panel of judges

-Winner takes 1st place
+1st place winners will present to the AFITC audience in the MPAC, seminar room, and/or vendor floor 30 Aug 17

 Workspace

 Beginning on Friday, 25 August at 4CDT there will be designated locations at the Renaissance Hotel and in downtown Montgomery, AL within walking distance where teams can collaborate to work on their presentations.
 High speed and reliable network access will be provided at all locations; some will be available 24/7.